open-mar/iostudio-modules/Wiki/Home.md

 - [Shapes](../Configuration/Shapes/Shapes.md) that are used in the applications are in the [Shapes](https://github.com/omi-iost/iostudio-modules/tree/main/Configuration/Shapes) folder
 - [Icons](../Configuration/Icons/Icons.md) that are used in the applications are in the  [Icons](https://github.com/omi-iost/iostudio-modules/tree/main/Configuration/Icons) folder

+These files are used by ioStudio Designer.
 The styles, shapes and icons used in the applications are developed by the [OpenBridge](https://www.openbridge.no/) project.